-By far the most intriguing topic of discussion about a car is its horsepower.
+By far the most intriguing topic of discussion about a car is its hp.
 It is usually how normies would compare the engine performance.
 But it seems as though, carmakers around the world just can’t agree to settle on one single metric for comparison.

-Many people aren’t even aware that terms hp, bhp, whp even exist and have wholly different meanings and ways of calculation.
-In today’s feature, we’ll go over the common horsepowers manufacturers like to use and explain how each of them is different from the other.
+Many people aren’t even aware that the terms hp, bhp, and whp even exist and have wholly different meanings and ways of calculation.
+In today’s feature, we’ll go over the common horsepower manufacturers like to use and explain how each of them is different from the others.

 Table of Contents